Candy (Iggy Pop song): Background

 The initial narrator is a man (Pop) who grieves a lost love.
 Following the first chorus, the perspective of the woman (Pierson) is heard.
 She expresses, unbeknownst to the man, that she misses him too.
 According to Pop, the lyrics refer to a teenage girlfriend, Betsy:

 I was looking back on my relationship with her, and I thought 'Let's be fair.
 Let the girl have her say.'
 I wanted a girl who would sing with a small-town voice, and Kate has a little twang in her voice that sounds slightly rural and naive.

-The song was initially offered to Chrissie Hynde.
+The song was offered first to Chrissie Hynde.
 She said, "we didn't pull that off.
 And I always regretted that, because Iggy was always my number one when I was growing up.
 And then he wrote this song and he sent it to me.
 It was handwritten and everything.
 I don't know what I did to turn him off the idea, but then I never heard from him.
 And he ended up doing the song with Kate Pierson."